matteo14c/HaploCoV/README.md

 # HaploCoV: a set of utilities and methods to identify novel variants of SARS-CoV-2

 ## Important
 Please be aware that this readme covers only the standard set-up and execution of HaploCoV.
-An extended manual, with a more complete overview of the tool and parameters is available at [readthedocs](https://haplocov.readthedocs.io/en/latest/) (interactive verions) or MISSINGLINK (pdf).
+An extended manual, with a more complete overview of the tool and parameters is available at [readthedocs](https://haplocov.readthedocs.io/en/latest/).

 ## What this tool can do for you